 Before the Middle Ages, people did not necessarily know why certain things float on water and others don’t, which herbs cure which illnesses and which have no effect, which rituals actually deliver results (such as washing your hands) and which don’t (such as praying), which nutricient deficits cause which problem, how an earthquake comes about, or that a halo is a completely natural phenomenon.
-To them, life must have been a sequence of events that were more or less random.
+To them, life must have been a sequence of events that appeared random at times.
 Funny things could happen and scary things could happen, with little chance to predict either.
 In such a continuum of events, a miracle is just one more strange event.
 If a halo can light up the sky, why should a man not walk on water?
 Today we know that one is in accordance with the laws of nature, while the other one is not.
 At the time, however, people did not know.
 For them, both were equally bizarre.
 This might have increased their readiness to believe in religious stories.

 Ignorance is the mother of Devotion.